-In addition to above this layer is constantly improved, as research done every day enhances detection and further mitigation of evolving threats.
+In addition to above, this layer is constantly improved, as research is done every day enhances detection and further mitigation of evolving threats.
 Besides that you can configure a set of your own custom firewall rules on this level, to be sure that they covered your application’s bottlenecks and potential backdoors (if you’re aware of them).

 - allow traffic only from WAF

 - allow traffic to go only through specified ports (custom configured for each case)